DevRoss/py_attn_vis/README.md

 To run the visualizer, run
 ```
-python -m SimpleHTTPServer
+python main.py
 ```
 from this directory then navigate to `http://localhost:8000/` in browser.
 The visualizer will show some example data.

 ## To use your own data

 To visualize your own data, you need to replace `attn_vis_data.json` with a similar file, either produced by this [Tensorflow code](https://github.com/abisee/pointer-generator), or by your own model.
-In particular `attn_vis_data.json` should contain the following fields:
+In particular **each line of** `attn_vis_data.json` should contain the following fields:

 *  `article_lst`: the article (or source text) as a list of words
 *  `decoded_lst`: the decoded (i.e. machine-generated) summary as a list of words